JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>
 ```

-<p class="caption">(\#fig:highd-data-clusters-algo-html)Views of the five-cluster synthetic dataset coloured by the $k$-means four- and five-cluster solutions.
+<p class="caption">(\#fig:highd-data-clusters-algo-html)Views of the five-cluster synthetic dataset colored by the $k$-means four- and five-cluster solutions.
 These show how the five true structures: helical spiral, hemisphere, uniform cube, blunted cone, and Gaussian-shaped cluster appear under $k$-means partitions.
-Both the $4$- and $5$-cluster solutions mix colours, revealing substantial misclassification and limited ability of $k$-means to recover the underlying geometric structure.</p>
+Both the $4$- and $5$-cluster solutions mix colors, revealing substantial misclassification and limited ability of $k$-means to recover the underlying geometric structure.</p>
 </div>

 </div>